-The Drug Price Competition and Patent Term Restoration Act of 1984, also known as the Hatch-Waxman Act, added Section 505(b)(2) to the Federal Food, Drug and Cosmetic Act.
+The Drug Price Competition and Patent Term Restoration Act of 1984, also known as the Hatch-Waxman Act, added Section 505(b)(2) to the Federal Food, Drug and Cosmetic Act, or FDCA.
 Section 505(b)(2) permits the filing of an NDA where at least some of the information required for approval comes from studies that were not conducted by or for the applicant, and for which the applicant has not received a right of reference, which could expedite the development program for INVELTYS and KPI-121 0.25% by potentially decreasing the amount of preclinical and clinical data that we would need to generate in order to obtain FDA approval.

-We intend to seek FDA approval of INVELTYS and KPI-121 0.25% through the Section 505(b)(2) regulatory pathway and have submitted an NDA for FDA approval of INVELTYS through the Section 505(b)(2) regulatory pathway.
-The FDA may refuse to file the application if it does not, on its face, contain information required under section 505(b)(2) of the act and the relevant implementing regulations.
+We intend to seek FDA approval of INVELTYS and KPI-121 0.25% through the Section 505(b)(2) regulatory pathway and the FDA has accepted for filing our NDA for the approval of INVELTYS through the Section 505(b)(2) regulatory pathway.
+The FDA may refuse to file an application if it does not, on its face, contain information required under section 505(b)(2) of the act and the relevant implementing regulations.
 The FDA has also indicated that it will not file a 505(b)(2) application for a product that is a duplicate of a drug that is eligible for approval as a generic drug under section 505(j) of the FDCA.
-We do not believe that INVELTYS is a duplicate of a drug product that is eligible for approval as a generic drug.
+We do not believe that INVELTYS or KPI-121 0.25% is a duplicate of a drug product that is eligible for approval as a generic drug.